Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Starfield-Nasa-Punk.md

 ## Wabbajack install

 - 1 Before you go through this install, please be aware that this List is in Beta (since September 15).
 - 2 Create the following three folders at the root of your drive (e.g., C:, D:, or whichever drive you’re using).
-Starfield NASAPUNK Install / Starfield NASAPUNK Downloads.
+Starfield NASAPUNK Install / Starfield NASAPUNK Downloads aswell as a Wabbajack Folder.
 - 3 Download the latest version of Wabbajack.exe from [here](https://www.wabbajack.org/) and put it inside the WABBAJACK folder.
-Put it where you want, SSD is faster tho.
 - 4 In the WABBAJACK folder, run Wabbajack.exe to install it.
 - 5 After the install finishes, run Wabbajack.exe again to open it.
 - 6 Click the gear icon (settings) on the top left, then logon to Nexus Mods.
 Even if you’re already logged in, log out and log back in.
 Trust me